luizbgomide/sovereign/rules.md

 Skills may overlap in their application; the character may use either skill at their discretion.

-- **Exert**: Run, swim, climb, jump, labor for long periods, throw things, or otherwise exert your physical strength, stamina, and coordination.
+- <strong id="exert">Exert</strong>: Run, swim, climb, jump, labor for long periods, throw things, or otherwise exert your physical strength, stamina, and coordination.
 Even a Delver with poor physical attributes might have a good Exert skill reflecting athletic training and expertise in making the most of their available talents.
-- **Heal**: Treat wounds, cure diseases, neutralize poisons, diagnose psychological health issues, and otherwise tend to the wounds of body and mind.
+- <strong id="heal">Heal</strong>: Treat wounds, cure diseases, neutralize poisons, diagnose psychological health issues, and otherwise tend to the wounds of body and mind.
-- **Know**: Know matters of history, geography, natural science, zoology, and other academic fields appropriate to a sage or scholar.
+- <strong id="know">Know</strong>: Know matters of history, geography, natural science, zoology, and other academic fields appropriate to a sage or scholar.
 While some sages might specialize in particular fields, most learned folks have a broad range of understanding, and will rarely be unable to even attempt to answer a question relevant to this skill.
-- **Magic**: Cast or analyze magic and know things about famous mages or notable magical events.
+- <strong id="magic">Magic</strong>: Cast or analyze magic and know things about famous mages or notable magical events.
 Classes that can’t cast spells obtain only intellectual and scholarly benefits from this skill.
-- **Notice**: Notice small details, impending ambushes, hidden features, or concealed objects.
+- <strong id="notice">Notice</strong>: Notice small details, impending ambushes, hidden features, or concealed objects.
 Detect subtle smells, sounds, or other sensory input.
+- <strong id="sneak">Sneak</strong>: Move silently, hide in shadows, avoid notice, pick pockets, disguise yourself, pick locks, disable traps, etc.

-- **Brawl**: Fight unarmed or with natural body weaponry.
+- <strong id="brawl">Brawl</strong>: Fight unarmed or with natural body weaponry.
 Punch, kick, grapple, or otherwise brawl without the benefit of man-made tools.
 This mode of fighting is inefficient at best without a Feat to improve it, but it’s reliably non-lethal.
-- **Shoot**: Fire a bow or crossbow or throw a hurled weapon.
+- <strong id="shoot">Shoot</strong>: Fire a bow or crossbow or throw a hurled weapon.
 Maintain ranged weaponry and fletch arrows.
-- **Sneak**: Move silently, hide in shadows, avoid notice, pick pockets, disguise yourself, pick locks, disable traps, etc.
-- **Stab**: Fight with melee weapons or throw a hurled weapon.
+- <strong id="stab">Stab</strong>: Fight with melee weapons or throw a hurled weapon.
 Maintain and identify weaponry.

 ### Skill Checks

 Most Delvers are skilled, competent folks who are perfectly capable of carrying out the ordinary duties of their role.
 Sometimes, however, they are faced with a situation or challenge beyond the usual scope of their role and the GM calls for a skill check.

-To make a skill check, roll 2d6 and add the most relevant skill level and [attribute modifier](#attribute-modifiers) (denoted as {Attribute Modifier}/{Skill}, like STR/Exert or INT/Magic).
+To make a skill check, roll 2d6 and add the most relevant skill level and [attribute modifier](#attribute-modifiers) (denoted as {Attribute Modifier}/{Skill}, like STR/[Exert](#exert) or INT/Magic).
 If the total is equal or higher than the check’s <strong id="difficulty-class">Difficulty Class</strong> (DC), the check is a success.
 On a failure, the Delver either can’t accomplish the feat at all, bad luck cheats them, or they achieve it at the cost of some further complication.
 The GM determines the specific consequence of a failure.

 To express to this compactly, we write DC {Difficulty Class} {Attribute Modifier/Skill}.
-For example, DC 8 INT/Know or DC 12 DEX/Heal.
+For example, DC 8 INT/[Know](#know) or DC 12 DEX/[Heal](#heal).

 The GM is always the one who calls for a skill check, and they do so at their discretion.
 The player simply describes what their Delver is attempting to do, and the GM will tell them what skill and attribute combination to roll.
 If multiple skills or attributes might plausibly fit the action, the player picks.